nierad/lpjg2nc/README.md

 <h2>Available Scripts</h2>

 * lpjg2nc.py: This will simply convert an LPJ-GUESS out-file into a netCDF4-file, rechunked for quick viewing.
-* ece3lpjg2nc.py: This really only converts the out-file from ECE3 (irregular gaussian) into a netCDF-file.
-Can be used to convert to regular gaussian, which requires a grid description file which can optained from me (send me an email).
-* ece3lpjg2nc-remap.py: A version updated by Etienne Tourigny which provides a netCDF file with a fixed/sorted order of grid-points and with an option to remap directly to regualar gaussian (requires same grid-description file as above)
 * nodejob_lpjg2nc.sh: A script to run lpjg2nc.py on a node.
 Take it as a template.

 <h2>Reguirements</h2>